By Gregory Ferrett

 We had discussed the show before the event and she was really looking forward to the event.
 I knew how much they had invested and the amount of stock they had to move to get set up.

 We spent about 30 minutes working on a few specific things she and her team could do.
-I reminded her of the importance of maintaining her own positive attitude as the leader o the team and quoted the saying ‘Change your attitude and change your results‘
+I reminded her of the importance of maintaining her own positive attitude as the leader of the team and quoted the saying ‘Change your attitude and change your results‘.
+I thought to myself, this will be a real test to see if you can you measure the results of a positive attitude?

 She was sceptical, however made a commitment to try just two ideas we discussed the next day.